-If running regular backups is important for home users, it's essential in business: losing even a small fraction of your most important data, for a brief period of time, could still be a real disaster in 2019 especially with GDPR around.
+If running regular backups is important for home users, especially during the current new normal, it's essential in business: losing even a small fraction of your most important data, for a brief period of time, could still be a real disaster; especially with a lot of privacy laws like GDPR.

-You could try to protect yourself by copying files to local drives, but that takes time and effort.
-It also leaves you vulnerable to fire, theft and hardware failure, which is why automatically uploading your files to a cloud backup service is often a better idea.
+You could try to protect yourself by copying files to rugged SSD, USB flash drives or to external hard drives, but that takes time and effort.
+It also leaves you vulnerable to fire, theft and hardware failure.

-Choosing the right backup solution can seem tricky, as there's a lot to consider.
+Choosing the right backup solution can seem tricky, as there's a lot to consider, given the rising threat of ransomware.
 How much storage space do you really need, for instance?
 Must the service support versioning (where multiple versions of documents are kept)?
 How should this be managed?

-You're probably not going to get by with a free Dropbox account, but there are plenty of business providers ready to deliver the extras you and your company need.
-Here, in alphabetical order, are seven of the best.
+You're probably not going to get by with a free account for business, but there are plenty of business providers covering all sorts of different scales, ready to deliver the extras you and your company need.
+Here are some of the best.

 - Also have a look at the best cloud storage services

-IDrive Small Business is a versatile cloud backup service which does its best to cater for just about every possible need.
+IDrive is a versatile cloud backup service which does its best to cater for just about every possible need.

-You're covered on PCs running anything from Windows 2000 up.
-There's Mac support, Linux backup scripts, iOS, Android and Windows mobile clients, and backup support for Windows Server, Microsoft SQL, Exchange, SharePoint and Oracle.
+You're covered on PCs running anything from Windows 2000 onwards.
+There's Windows plus Mac support, Linux backup scripts, iOS and Android mobile clients, and backup support for Windows Server, Microsoft SQL, Exchange, SharePoint and Oracle.

 The baseline 250GB storage may not be enough for everyone, but hybrid backup support – the ability to save some files locally – allows you to be more selective about which files head for the cloud, and which stay nearby.